rriemann/jekyll-maplibre/README.md

 4. Prepare assets to display maps with MapLibre GL JS:

 The required assets depend on your specific map configuration.
-With cloud hosting (untested), it may be sufficient to only configure the `style` property above.
+With cloud hosting, it is sufficient to only configure the `style` property above.

 For self-hosted maps, you need to host and configure the following resources: